L.R. Hill Sports Complex

 The L.R.
 Hill Sports Complex is an athletic building on the campus of Old Dominion University in Norfolk, Virginia.
 Construction started in August 2007 and the building opened on September 13, 2008.
 Built by S.B.
-Ballard, who has constructed many buildings at ODU including the Ted Constant Center and the University Village Apartments.
+Ballard, who has constructed many buildings at ODU including Chartway Arena and the University Village Apartments.

 Description

 The L.R.
 Hill Sports Complex is a 48000 sqft building that houses Old Dominion Football, Women's Lacrosse, and Women's Field Hockey.
 The facility cost $17 Million to build.
 It is located along Powhatan Avenue near the Lambert's Point Golf Club and Golf Course.
 Included in the Powhatan Sports Complex is a 6000 sqft area for strength & conditioning, players lounges, locker rooms, high definition screens, and a 3000 sqft athletic training area.

 History

 Motivation for the complex began with the re-addition of football to Old Dominion University.
 The school used to have a team from 1930–41 and in 2005 the Board of Visitors voted unanimously in favor of adding football.

 To get land for the complex, just less than 3 acres, ODU gave the city of Norfolk 3 acres of land near Lambert's Point across Hampton Boulevard.

 For lacrosse and field hockey, a new field was built that shares the both.
 Stands face east, with the press box on the opposite side.
 Their offices are located on the 1st and 2nd floors of the complex.
 All three occupants share the athletic and strength & conditioning areas, while individually having their own offices and locker rooms.